 The participating institutions charged with handling disasters in the country are faced with inadequate budgetary allocation and conditional donor support; such that the amount of money made available for the Disaster Management is far less than the realistic amount actually needed to manage successfully.
 In addition, there are other related problems, for example, the turn-around time for proposals to realise money in the non-food sub-sectors is excessive because of inadequate technical handling.
 Also, procurement procedures remain largely cumbersome.
-Furthermore non-availability of specialized equipment hampers effective disaster management in the country.

-The result of poor funding and reallocation of development funds during times of emergencies has meant that development priorities and Disaster Risk Reduction initiatives are undermined.
+The result of poor funding and reallocation of development funds during times of emergencies has meant that development priorities and Disaster management initiatives are undermined.
 Disaster occurrences have increased, resulting in available funds being too thinly spread out to be effective.
 This rising demand for funding has made Government increasingly reliant on development partners to fund Disaster Management initiatives.
-With the on-going crisis involving international financial downturn and global recession, this is a precarious funding position to be in.
-Compounding this problem is the reduction of potential National earnings, owing to reduced exports, diminished tourist arrivals, incessant inflation and other complicating trade relations.
+With the ongoing crisis involving international financial downturn and global recession, this is a precarious funding position to be in.
+Compounding this problem is the reduction of our key National income earning sources.